holgerbrandl/kalasim/docs/userguide/docs/component.md

 ## Lifecycle

-A component is always in one of the following states modelled by `org.kalasim.ComponentState`:
+A simulation component is always in one of the following states modelled by `org.kalasim.ComponentState`:

 * `CURRENT` - The component's process is currently being executed by the [event queue](basics.md#event-queue)
 * `SCHEDULED` - The component is [scheduled](basics.md#event-queue) for future execution